Arizona Cardinals-Cleveland Browns injury reports

 ARIZONA CARDINALS INJURY REPORT

-And, yes, Arizona quarterback Kyler Murray was a full-go in practice as he remains in the practice window and not activated to the team’s roster.
+The Cardinals have ruled out Emari Demercardo (toe) and Trystan Colon (calf) for the tilt, while signal caller Kyler Murray is officially listed as questionable following a full week of practice.

-Demercado, Wilson and offensive lineman Trystan Colon (calf) were the only Cardinals out on Wednesday.
+Rookie wideout Michael Wilson (shoulder) has not practiced all week and is questionable for the game.

 The Browns had a much longer list of banged-up players.
-Watson has been out since Oct.
+Watson had been out since Oct.
 22 with a strained right rotator cuff and was replaced by backup P.J.
 Walker.

 Here’s a look at the full team injury reports ahead of the Week 9 game in Ohio.